panicsteve/shutup-css/README.md

 To use shutup.css as a custom user stylesheet:

 1. Download the auto-updating [shutup-user-stylesheet.css](shutup-user-stylesheet.css) file to your system.*
-2. In your browser's preferences, configure your browser to use shutup.css as a custom user stylesheet.
+2. In your browser's preferences, configure your browser to use shutup-user-stylesheet.css as a custom user stylesheet.
 In Safari for OS X, for example, it looks something like this:

 <img alt="Safari screenshot" src="docs/safariprefs.png" width="406" />

-After selecting "Other..." from the pop-up menu, select the shutup.css file you downloaded in step 1.
+After selecting "Other..." from the pop-up menu, select the shutup-user-stylesheet.css file you downloaded in step 1.
 This process will vary in other browsers, but the general idea is the same.

 If you make changes to the stylesheet, or download a new version of shutup.css, you may need to quit and restart your browser to make sure it takes effect.

-**If you don't trust a remotely-imported CSS file being applied to every web page you see, or if you want to make additional customizations, you can [download the most recent non-updating version](https://rickyromero.com/shutup/updates/shutup.css) instead, but you will have to occasionally update this file manually.*
+**If you don't trust a remotely-imported CSS file being applied to every web page you see, or if you want to make additional customizations, you can [download the most recent non-updating version](shutup.css) instead, but you will have to occasionally update this file manually.*

 ## How about a bookmarklet instead?